Wading A Salmon River

 There's much more to successful wading techniques than just pulling a pair of chest waders on and charging into the salmon river.
 Just because a pair of chest waders go all the way up to the chest there are many good reasons why a salmon angler should never ever consider doing that.

 None of the current chest wader manufacturers advise what your buoyancy percentage levels are while in at mid thigh to mid chest which to my mind is just negligent.
 All salmon anglers should be aware that the deeper they wade the less weight they carry which means they can be fairly easily bowled over by the current when wading deep.

 Always Wear A Life Jacket When Salmon Fishing

-In addition to this I often see salmon fishers who are out wading deep in the river who have no life jackets on.
-This is completely bonkers and sadly most salmon fishing seasons bring at least one unnecessary fatality due to this stupidity.
-All salmon beats in Scotland should have a 'mandatory' approach to the use of lifejackets in my professional opinion as when a life is lost there is no getting it back.
+In addition to this I have often seen salmon fishers out wading deep in the river who have no life jackets on.
+This is completely bonkers and sadly some salmon fishing seasons bring at least one unnecessary fatality due to this stupidity.
+All salmon beats in Scotland should have a 'mandatory' approach to the use of lifejackets in my professional opinion as when a life is tragically lost there is no getting it back.

 A Stealthy Salmon Pool Approach Is Best

 Stealth while approaching a salmon pool and when entering the river are key salmon fishing components as salmon are very aware of unnatural movements.
-Don't just power walk up the gravel riverbank of the pool you're about to fish but instead walk slowly and well back from the riverbank until you reach your starting position.
+Don't just power walk up the gravel riverbank of the pool you're about to fish but instead walk slowly and keep well back from the riverbank until you reach your starting position.
 The first thing a salmon should ever be aware of is your salmon fly and nothing else.

 Start Salmon Fishing With Thoughtfulness On How You Are Profiling